 I had the opportunity to tour the riverboat when it was experiencing a “turn day,” meaning passengers from the prior cruise had disembarked, and crew members were preparing to welcome a new group of travelers to cruise down the Mississippi.

-American Duchess is a majestic paddle wheeler offered by American Queen Steamboat Company.
+American Duchess is a majestic paddle wheeler offered by American Queen Voyages.
 She was created from a 1995 hull and completely reconstructed in 2017 to become one of the most luxurious river cruising vessels in the United States.
 The ship is billed as the first all-suite paddle wheeler on U.S. rivers.

 Come along and I’ll take you on a tour of this magnificent vessel.

 My first impression of the ship is that it has a distinctly modern feel.
 It does not feel excessively Victorian-era as some might expect on a paddle wheeler.
 The furniture looks very up to date and comfortable, color tones are in line with popular palettes of today, suites are spacious, and lots of windows throughout the ship ensure that the river gets plenty of attention.

 Entering via the forward portion of the ship, there is a spacious two-level lobby with sofas and chairs, bright chandeliers, and a grand staircase with wrought-iron railings that leads up to Deck 2.
 A small business center with two computers for passengers to check internet is off to the side, and desks for the shore excursion manager and the purser are here, along with the gift shop.